hbroek/reken/documentation/developer-guide/chapter-4.md

 <div data-if="fadein:isActive">...</div>
 ```

 The `<div>` element will have a class `fadeIn` when the `isActive` variable is `true`.

-Note it is the developer's responsibility to indicate that the `div` is inactive.
+>Note: It is the developer's responsibility to indicate that the `div` is inactive.
 All the descendant elements with `Reken` attributes are inactive too.
-Even if they they may be visible.
+Even if they may be visible.

-## 4.8 `data-for`
+## 4.8 data-for

 **Syntax:**
 **`data-for`="[iteratorVariable]:[integer]|[iterable object]:(endIndex)|(startIndex:endIndex)"**

 The `data-for` attribute is used for creating repeating elements.
 It takes a variable name, followed by a colon, and an iterable JavaScript object or a number.
 All children of the element are replicated according to the iterable object's length or the specified number.

-when an optional 3rd parameter endIndex is specified it will be used to stop the for loop at that position.
+When an optional 3rd parameter endIndex is specified it will be used to stop the for-loop at that position.
 When a 3rd and 4th argument is specified.
-The 3rd argument is that startIndex and the 4th argument is the endIndex.
+The 3rd argument is the startIndex and the 4th argument is the endIndex.
 In this case there is also a itemIndex property available on the iteratorVariable.
+It represent the actual array index.

 **Example:**
 ```html